 This area also has excellent beaches for those looking to relax.
 This Surf City area includes beaches such as La Libertad, La Costa del Sol, San Diego, etc.

 To make Surf City (circuit one) successful, the government declared 21 kilometers of the coastal area a Tourist Zone of National Interest.
 The tourist zone extends from Walter Thilo Deininger Park to El Zonte Beach.

 SEE ALSO: 14 Best Beaches in El Salvador.

 According to government officials, this area has more than 250 businesses in food, accommodation, recreation, information, and transportation.
 All of these businesses will benefit from the new infrastructure.

 We have the first Tourist Zone of National Interest in the Marine Coastal Strip.
 It will allow us to generate a comprehensive intervention of the destination that will multiply its benefits to other tourism segments.”
 Morena Valdez, Ministry of Tourism.

-Improving international travel logistics to Surf City El Salvador
+Surf City El Salvador – Circuit Two

-looking to change the world’s perception of El Salvador
+Changing the World’s Perception of El Salvador

 The Surf City project started in 2019; thus far, it has helped El Salvador show a different side often overshadowed by its disturbing history.
 The surf tournaments held in El Salvador have brought tourists that otherwise might have never visited.